nzprogrammer/github-repo-search/readme.md

 Steps to run the application:
 1. Clone the project from the repo or download it as a zip to your workspace.
-2. Go into "githubsearch" directory.
+2. Go into "github-repo-search" directory.
 3. Run Command:
     composer update
     &